runpod/docs/docs/get-started/referrals.md

 ---
 title: Referral programs
 sidebar_position: 5
 description: "Learn how to earn additional revenue with RunPod's referral programs and template program, offering credits for referring users and template creators."
 ---

 RunPod offers two referral programs and a template program that allow users to earn additional revenue in the form of RunPod Credits.
 This document provides an overview of these programs and instructions on how to participate.

 ## Referral Programs

 ### 1. Serverless Referral Program (BETA)

-The Serverless Referral Program rewards both the referrer and the referred user with RunPod Credits when the referred user spends a certain amount on Serverless.
+The Serverless Referral Program rewards the referrer with RunPod Credits when the referred user spends a certain amount on Serverless.

 #### Rewards

-- Referrer: Earns $500 in RunPod Credits
+- Referrer: Earns 5% in RunPod Credits for Serverless spend
-- Referred User: Earns $500 in RunPod Credits

 #### Eligibility

-- The referred user must spend $1000 on Serverless.
+- Till December 31st, 2024.

-### 2. Referral Program (BETA)
+### 2. Pod Referral Program (BETA)

-The Referral Program allows users to earn a percentage of the money spent by their referred users for the lifetime of their account.
+The Pod Referral Program allows users to earn a percentage of the money spent by their referred users for the lifetime of their account.

 #### Rewards

-- Referrer: Earns 2% in RunPod Credits for every penny spent by the referred user.
+- Referrer: Earns 3% in RunPod Credits for every penny spent by the referred user on GPU Pods.

 #### Example

-- If 20 referrals spend $100 each, the referrer earns $40.
+- If 20 referrals spend $100 each on GPU Pods, the referrer earns $60.

 #### Eligibility

-- The referrer must have at least 25 referrals and a minimum of $500 in referral spend.
-- To be eligible, [contact RunPod](https://contact.runpod.io/hc/en-us/requests/new) once these criteria are met.
+- Till December 31st, 2024.

-## Template Program (BETA)
+### 3. Template Referral Program (BETA)

 The Template Program allows users to earn a percentage of the money spent by users who use their Pod Template.